danielschlachta/vm/README.md

 same router or switch.

-If you already have a bridge interface configured - which had better be called `br0`, or else you will need to modify `lib/vm-run.sh` - vm will detect it and let qemu do all the work, which incidentally happens in a script called `/etc/qemu-ifup`.
+If you already have a bridge interface configured - which had better be called `bridge0`, or else you will need to modify `lib/vm-run.sh` - vm will detect it and let qemu do all the work, which incidentally happens in a script called `/etc/qemu-ifup`.
 Consult this for more information.

 If unsure, enter:

-    ip address show dev br0
+    ip address show dev bridge0

 If it says

->Device "br0" does not exist.
+>Device "bridge0" does not exist.

 fret not.
 You are almost certainly using NetworkManager (my Ubuntu on which I'm writing this certainly does, so do a lot of other distributions, incluing Guix) and vm can instruct it to create the bridging interface on the fly (and delete it when it's done).
 Try:

-    sudo vm run -v
+    sudo vm run -c -v

 Vm should spit out a few lines talking about added connections and after qemu has stopped, the same about deleted ones.

-If your Guix window does not appear, you are out of luck.
-You will almost certainly have to resort to creating the above mentioned `br0` interface by hand which is beyond the scope of this document - and the process will vary between distributions.
+If your Guix window does
+not appear, you are out of luck.
+You will almost certainly have to resort to creating the above mentioned `bridge0` interface by hand which is beyond the scope of this document - and the process will vary between distributions.

+**CAVEAT:** The bridge interface has a new hardware address which is different from your other network interface, thusly it will almost certainly get a different IP address when activated so if things don't work while vm is running, you have configured some non-standard stuff that can't be copied automatically.

+If everything works as expected you will want to keep everything for later use with `vm start`- just kill the script before it terminates, e.g. by hitting Ctrl-C, thereby keeping it from deleting the newly created bridge.

 It is now time to configure the network on the guest.
 This is the slightly trickier part because it can depend on your environment and,